 How much compensation will I receive?

 You will be able to recover compensation for physical and psychological injuries that have been caused by abuse in sports and youth clubs.
-In addition, you may also be entitled to claim compensation for other losses such as loss of earnings or treatment costs if these can be attributed to the abuse.
+In addition, you may also be entitled to claim compensation for other losses, such as loss of earnings or treatment costs, if these can be attributed to the youth club or sports coach abuse.

 How much will I be required to pay in legal costs?

-During the initial interview, your lawyer will be able to assess the merits of your claim and provide advice on the most appropriate funding option for you.
-The vast majority of our sexual abuse cases are run on a ‘no win, no fee’ agreement, which means you do not have to pay any legal costs if your claim is not successful.
+During the initial interview, your lawyer will be able to assess the merits of your sports or youth club abuse claim and provide advice on the most appropriate funding option for you.
+The vast majority of our sexual abuse cases are run on a ‘no win, no fee’ agreement, which means you do not have to pay any legal costs if your claim is unsuccessful.